playfulprogramming/playfulprogramming/content/crutchcorn/collections/angular-internals/posts/angular-templates-start-to-source/index.md

 That said, there might be times where having the value right off the bat from the `ngOnInit` might be useful.
 After all, if you're not embedding a view into a view, it would be extremely useful to be able to get the reference before the `ngAfterViewInit` and be able to avoid the fix mentioned above.

-> Before I go much further, I will remind readers that [the `static` prop was introduced in Angular 8](https://github.com/angular/angular/pull/28810); this section does not apply to `ViewChild`/`ContentChild` prior to that version

 Well, that can be controlled via the `static` prop!
 Before this example, I was defaulting to use `static: false` to avoid running into [the issue we covered in the last section](#change-detection), but you’re able to set this flag to `true` to get access to the template reference from within the `ngOnInit` lifecycle method:

 ```typescript